davidbannon/libqt6pas/README.md

-Its possible that libraries for pacman and for arm and arm64 will appear here soon.
+Its possible that libraries for pacman and for armhf will appear here if requested.